pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 1. **JDK `1.8.0_60`**  or later<br>

-    > Having any Java 8 version is not enough.
+    > Note: Having any Java 8 version is not enough.
       This app will not work with earlier versions of Java 8.

 2. **Eclipse** IDE